shefalitk/shefalitk.github.io/_pages/cv.md

 Skills
 ------
-* Programming Languages: 🐍 Python, 🇨 C/C++, ♨️ Java, 🇯🇸 JavaScript, 🐬 SQL
+* Programming Languages: Now mostly 🐍 Python, but have worked with 🇨 C/C++, ♨️ Java, 🇯🇸 JavaScript, 🐬 SQL
-* Frameworks: 🔥 PyTorch
+* Frameworks: 🔥 PyTorch and the likes (NumPy, ...)

 Miscellaneous
 -----